WE CAN NO LONGER HAVE WHAT WE HAD.

 UP IN THE AIR

 Because, I was in the air.
 My assumed life had ended for the second time nine months earlier.
 I was, improbably, in a new relationship, which felt situationally impossible, passionate, and unlikely to last.
 I wasn’t sure if I should remain in the home I lived in, or put it on the market.
+I had even got as far as considering moving to Connecticut after taking a look at these William Pitt homes for sale but I don’t want to make any quick decisions.
+We’ll have to see what the future brings.
 While I knew I would always write, and teach writing, the modes in which I had done that were also in the process of being completely upended by technology and the advent of the Internet.

 Travel on Thanksgiving, Christmas, New Years Eve Day, and the weekend of the Superbowl, and you will discover that the airports and flights and trains and terminals are spacious and uncrowded, the tickets cheaper and easily available.
 Too, there’s a kind of camaraderie with everyone who is out and about on those specially designated days, as if everyone were collectively sympathetic: “You have to travel or work on Thanksgiving too?”
 Your fellow passengers and those who serve them all seem exceptionally kind.